igrishaev/farseer/README.md

 #### Configuration

-Here is a list of HTTP options the library support:
+Here is a list of HTTP options the library supports:

-- `:http/method` (default is `:post`) an HTTP method to listen.
+- `:http/method` (default is `:post`) is an HTTP method to listen.
 POST is the one recommended by the RPC specification.

 - `:http/path` (default is `"/"`) URI path to listen.
 You may specify something like `"/api"`, `"/rpc"` or similar.

 - `:http/health?` (default is `true`) whether or not the health endpoint is available.
-When it is, `GET /health` or `GET /healthz` requests receive an empty `200 OK` response.
+When true, `GET /health` or `GET /healthz` requests receive an empty `200 OK` response.
 This is useful for monitoring your server.

 - `:http/middleware` (default is the `farseer.http/default-middleware` vector) a
-  list of HTTP middleware to apply to the HTTP handler.
+  list of HTTP middleware that get applied to the HTTP handler.
 See the next section.

 #### Middleware & Authorization